defgsus/magic-pen/README.md

 This is supposed to become a painting app utilizing all the trippy neural image generation techniques. but i`m quite lacking time and GPU memory.

-But here`s a hack to run the stable-diffusion space on huggingface.co in a Qt application and save all images to a `./results/` folder:
+But here's a hack to run the stable-diffusion space on huggingface.co in a Qt application and save all images to a `./results/` folder:

 ```shell